ColorDx color vision diagnostics

 This Standard 24 pseudo-isochromatic, or “PIP-24” test is a “confusion-color” printed test method.
 The Standard 24 test is designed primarily for detection of deficiencies most commonly attributed to heredity in a classic “hidden-number” format pioneered by Ishihara.
 Limited availability while supplies last.

 The ColorDx Extended 104 test is a digital color vision test using a classic “PIP” or pseudo-isochromatic “confusion-color” strategy as originally pioneered by Ishihara.
-Introduced to the market in 2013 as an enhancement to the printed version, the Extended 104 test is now digitized to qualitatively classify deficiencies as Deutan – Protan – Tritan as well as quantitatively as Mild – Moderate – Severe.
-The “D-15” color-ordering test (also a “confusion-color” strategy) and the Pediatric 15 tests are also included, all pre-installed on a Windows Surface 3 tablet, while supplies last.
+The Extended 104 test qualitatively classifies deficiencies as Deutan – Protan – Tritan as well as quantitatively as Mild – Moderate – Severe.
+The “D-15” color-ordering test (also a “confusion-color” strategy) and Pediatric 15 tests are included pre-installed on a Windows Surface 3 tablet, while supplies last.
 Limited availability, call for details.